 - Add maple syrup and vanilla and mix until a dough forms.1 TBS maple syrup, 1/2 tsp vanilla extract

 - Using a 1 TBS cookie scoop, scoop dough on to lined baking sheet.

 - Press down on the top of each cookie with the back side of a small measuring spoon to create a divot.

 - Fill each cookie with 1/2 tsp raspberry jam (or other fruit jam of choice).

 - Bake for 12-15 minutes until lightly brown around the edges.
 Avoid over-baking or they will dry out.

-- Allow cookies to cook for a few minutes on the baking sheet prior to transferring to a wire rack to cool completely.
+- Allow cookies to sit on the baking sheet for a few minutes prior to transferring to a wire rack to cool completely.